 - 8.105 The indicative capacity at the Northern Fringe (Ipswich Garden Suburb) identified in the Strategic Housing Land Availability Assessment: has been reduced to 3,500 dwellings following early capacity work on the Ipswich Garden Suburb supplementary planning document.
 The Council has identified a need for 13,550 dwellings between 2011 and 2031, and the Garden Suburb forms a key component of meeting this need.
 The Council will work with Babergh, Mid Suffolk and Suffolk Coastal District Councils to ensure optimum sustainable distribution of housing within the Ipswich Policy Area, bearing in mind the amenity and ecological value of the countryside outside the Borough boundary as well as within it, and the increased congestion effects of any development outside the Borough boundary. - 8.106 The policy provides for residential led development at the Ipswich Garden Suburb.
 The County Council's Structure Plan in 2001 concluded that of all major greenfield sites around the edge of Ipswich, the north Ipswich area was the most appropriate next one to build on.
 This conclusion was reached following an independent examination of various options. - 8.107 In practical terms there are no other areas within the Borough boundary that the Council could realistically identify as having the potential as a location of future growth across the plan period. - 8.108 The infrastructure requirements at the Garden Suburb will be significant and include new roads ecological networks and green corridors, new public transport routes and services, green infrastructure such as allotments and sports facilities, new schools, new recreation provision, healthcare provision and local shopping facilities.
 This infrastructure can also deliver benefits to the existing communities in the area and help to sustain them.
-A comprehensive and coordinated approach to the development of the Garden Suburb is required to ensure the proper planning and delivery of this infrastructure.
-The Council will consider using its compulsory purchase powers, where necessary, to enable comprehensive development and infrastructure delivery to take place.
 The proper planning and delivery of this infrastructure is most likely to result from a comprehensive approach to development in the area.
 The detailed infrastructure requirements of the development of approximately 3,500 dwellings at the Garden Suburb and trigger points for the delivery of the items of infrastructure are identified in Table 8B in Chapter 10 of the Core Strategy.
 Prior to development on the Ipswich School Playing Fields site, replacement sports facilities will be required to be first provided in accordance with policy DM28.
-The site for replacement playing fields is allocated to the west of Tuddenham Road and north of the railway line.

-- 8.109 The total number of dwellings likely to be accommodated within the Garden Suburb is approximately 3,500.
+The site for replacement playing fields is allocated to the west of Tuddenham Road and north of the railway line. - 8.109 The total number of dwellings likely to be accommodated within the Garden Suburb is approximately 3,500.
 In order to ensure that any development proposed for this area conforms to a coherent plan, work on the supplementary planning document commenced in early 2012 following the adoption of the Core Strategy in December 2011.
 Any planning application for the development of the area, which is submitted before the adoption of the Core Strategy Review or the Supplementary Planning Document, will be required to have regard to the content of emerging policy and guidance in policy CS10 and the Supplementary Planning Document respectively.
 This is to ensure the proper long term planning of the Ipswich Garden Suburb area to deliver sustainable, integrated development.
-Key conclusions about infrastructure provision at the Garden Suburb from the Secretary of State's dismissal of the appeal by Mersea Homes in September 2010 are reflected in the policy above. - 8.110 This policy supports plan objective 3.
+Key conclusions about infrastructure provision at the Garden Suburb from the Secretary of State's dismissal of the appeal by Mersea Homes in September 2010 are reflected in the policy above.

+8.110 This policy supports plan objective 3.